DmitriyWebDev/luman-gulp-workflow/README.md

 # Luman Gulp-Workflow #

-To run the task runner the following software neet to be installed:
+To run the task runner the following software need to be installed:
 - NodeJS
 - NPM
 - bower